EmanOss/shahryTask/README.md

 ```
 npm install
 ```
-4. To start the api
+4. To start the API
 ```
 node .
 ```
 5. Open browser to http://localhost:8000/
-6. To validate the national ID, add it after the slash like this: http://localhost:8000/30602200102301
+6. To validate and extract info from the national ID, add it after the slash like this: http://localhost:8000/30602200102301
-7. To extract info add "info" after the ID like this: http://localhost:8000/30602200102301/info
+7. output is returned as a JSON object

 ## The logic
+- The ID is divided into partitions

 ## About

-This api was built using JavaScript(node)
+This API was built using JavaScript(node)